LudicMindStudio/RoadAheadTeamVault/DolphinBay/Dolphin Bay Npc Profiles.md

 **Little Girl 2**
 	Loves animals.
 More aloof.
 Curious
 	To put on another page:
-	Description for art team:
-	- Follows Cat around.
+	- Tullia (mean shy is romanian) Follows Cat around.
+Stays behind her during interactions with other characters.
 Does not talk much to Lakshmi as she is rather shy but is curious as to what Lakshmi is up to.
-She is trying to get information but
+	- Description for art team:
+	- long braided hair
+	- dark eyes
+	- white t-shirt
 **Little Boy 1**
 	Loves animals.
 Aloof.
 A show off
 **Little Boy 2**